Blood type eating – briefly

 If you have little time or interest to read the science, if you know your blood type, then it is quick and easy to start with Dr. Adamo’s Getting Started Guide.

 Your blood type is part of who you are, your biological identity.
 It comes from your parents and their parents and so on.
 Blood types matter not only for blood transfusions but also for your metabolism and digestion.
 The ideas and methods of Drs.
 D’Adamo and Mozzi are summarized here:

-- Your blood type affects your digestion (your metabolism), such as the natural healthy acidity of your stomach at rest, the secretion of your digestive enzymes, your lipid metabolism (digestion of nuts, seeds and oils), and possibly your iron balance.
+- The blood type affects your digestion (your metabolism), such as the natural acidity of your stomach at rest, the secretion of your digestive enzymes, lipid metabolism (digestion of nuts, seeds and oils), and possibly iron balance.

 Soul food for you

 Everybody wants to be healthy.
 Your spirit has a life force, a vital energy, that wants your body to be healthy.
 Most of all, this primal urge depends on being free of what makes you unhealthy, including foods that interfere with your digestion and do not nourish you.
 The main idea is to improve digestion, which results in healthy weight and longevity.
 Good health depends on optimal digestion.
 What is optimal digestion?
 It begins with an absence of constipation, bloating, diarrhea, stomach pains, and excess gas.
 It continues with absorption and assimilation of the nutrients from your food into your blood, tissues, organs, and bones.
 Good digestion ends with the regular, healthy excretion of waste and toxins.
 One to three bowel movements a day are typical of a healthy digestion.
 Good digestion leads to a healthy weight and healthy ageing.
 What matters more to you – your health or your habits?